+MGED 2999 Entry to the Education Profession 0 hours credit Graded "Satisfactory" or "Unsatisfactory."
+A required non-credit course for all teacher education candidates pursuing a VSU recommendation for initial certification; must be success-fully completed prior to admission to teacher education.
+Candidates are required to establish an electronic portfolio and provide evidence that all teacher education admission requirements have been satisfactorily met.
+If an "Unsatisfactory" grade is earned, the course must be repeated until a "Satisfactory" grade is received.
 MGED 3000 Special Topics in Middle Grades Education 1-0-1 to 3-0-3 Prerequisite: Admission to teacher education.
 Studies of selected topics in middle grades education.
-MGED 3110 Intergrating Technology in Middle Grades Education 2-0-2 Prerequisite: Admission to MGED professional program.
-Focuses on advancing a learner's systematic, progressive migration to a student-centered, technology-empowered classroom.
+MGED 3110 Intergrating Technology in Middle Grades Education 2-0-2 Prerequisites: MGED 2999 and admission to MGED professional program.
+Focuses on advancing a learner's systematic, progressive migration to a student-centered, technologyempowered classroom.
 Central theme is intergrating technology into the curriculum.
 MGED 3210 Literature for Middle Grades Education 3-0-3 A survey of literary forms appropriate for middle grades child (Grades 4-8).
 Emphasis is placed on methods of classification, selection and presentation of literature to children in the middle grades.
 MGED 3220 Writing in the Content Areas for Middle Grades 3-0-3 Designed for majors to acquire instructional strategies for including writing in all content areas of middle grades curriculum.
 MGED 3310 Methods of Teaching Geography in Middle Grades 3-0-3 Covers methods and materials used in teaching geography.
 Concepts include land and water forms, relief features, direction and distance, social data, economic information, political information, scientific information, and human factors.
 MGED 3410 Teaching Geometry and Measurement in Middle Grades 3-0-3 Methods and materials for instruction in informal geometry and measurement.
 Teaching techniques applied to both solid and planar geometry.
 MGED 3420 Teaching of Probability and Statistics in Middle Grades 3-0-3 Experimentally-based activities of teaching probability and statistics in grades 4-8.
 Data collection, organization, graphical presentation and interpretation.
 Methods and materials for teaching probability with an emphasis on application.
 MGED 3450 Applications of New Technology in Teaching Middle Grades Mathematics 3-0-3 Integration of technology across mathematics curriculum 4-8.
 Utilization of all aspects of computer technology and software, calculators, and graphing calculators.
 MGED 3460 Teaching Problem Solving in Middle Grades Mathematics 3-0-3 Problem solving as an overriding goal of mathematics instruction.
 Development of repertoire of strategies in pupils for solving non-routine problems.
 Techniques for promoting alternative solutions and methods of attack.
 MGED 3510 Life Science for Middle Grades Education 3-0-3 Basic life science concepts necessary for middle grades science teacher, presented in context of middle grades curriculum.
 Includes appropriate activities and projects for reconceptualizing the middle level life science instruction.
-MGED 3990 Development and Education of the Middle Grades Student, Part 1 3-0-3 Prerequisites: ACED 2400 and admission to Teacher Education.
+MGED 3990 Development and Education of the Middle Grades Student, Part 1 3-0-3 Prerequisites: MGED 2999, ACED 2400, and admission to Teacher Education.
 Nature and needs of middle grades students and how cultural forces, family, community, and school, impact their development and education.
 Field Experience required.
-MGED 4000 Development and Education of the Middle Grades Student, Part 2 3-0-3 Prerequisite: Admission to the MGED professional program.
-Study of the curriculum needs of middle grades student.
-Emphasis on curriculum as it relates to the unique transitional needs of middle grades students.
-Areas addressed are curricular planning, construction, and materials selection.
-Part of professional program, and all courses in Block A must be taken together. -